-Two hundred and twenty-fiver years ago today, the “First Fleet” of eleven ships arrived at Sydney Cove, Australia.
+On this day in 1788, the “First Fleet” of eleven ships arrived at Sydney Cove, Australia.
 Its passengers were the first white settlers of this remote continent: some 750 convicted petty criminals and 500 marine guards and officers shipped out of Britain to a barely explored fringe of the world in order to establish a penal colony and take possession of New South Wales in the name of King George III and the British Empire.
-Eighteen years earlier in 1770, Captain James Cook ’discovered’ Australia and declared it “terra nullius”, or “no man’s land.”
-But the land was of course already inhabited by over 500,000 Aboriginal people who had been there, as the Latin translation of ab origine indicates, “from the beginning.”
+Eighteen years earlier in 1770, Captain James Cook ‘discovered’ Australia and declared it “terra nullius”, or “no man’s land.”
+But the land was not no man’s; it was of course already inhabited by over 500,000 Aboriginal people who had been there, as the Latin translation of ab origine indicates, “from the beginning.”
 Their stone-tool technology pre-dated that of Europe and Asia by thousands of years, their social organisation was highly sophisticated, their religion deep and complex, their art and myths rich and varied, and their relationship to the land profound and sacred.
 Relations between the settlers and Aboriginals were hostile almost from the beginning.
-Theft of land, the introduction of deadly European germs and diseases, kidnapping of children, rape of women, poisoning, shooting, beheading … is it any wonder the Aboriginals were ‘hostile’?
+Theft of land, the introduction of deadly European germs and diseases, kidnapping of children, rape of women, poisoning, shooting, beheading… is it any wonder the Aboriginals were ‘hostile’?
 By 1824, colonists were even authorised to ‘hunt’ these ‘wild animals’ for sport.
-120 years after British settlement, the Aboriginal population had been reduced to only 31,000.
+One hundred and twenty years after British settlement, the Aboriginal population had been reduced to only 31,000.

-The anniversary of the First Fleet’s arrival in Australia came to be a day of celebration amongst the colonists – a tradition that’s continued and is today recognised as “Australia Day”.
+The anniversary of the First Fleet’s arrival in Australia came to be a day of celebration amongst the colonists – a tradition that’s continued to the present is recognised as “Australia Day”.
 But to celebrate this national public holiday on January 26th perpetuates the myth that Australia was peacefully settled and is, for the indigenous population, a painful and offensive reminder of the theft of their sacred land, the White Australia Policy, the Stolen Generations and racial genocide.

 90 per cent of people are saying Australia Day should be inclusive of Aboriginal and Torres Strait Islander cultures.
 I firmly believe that some day we will choose a date that is a comprehensive and inclusive date for all Australians.

-That so many feel so strongly is mighty evidence of the urgent need for the extension of a symbolic and long overdue olive branch to the First Australians.
+Ninety percent?
+That so many feel so strongly should be evidence enough of the need for the extension of a symbolic and long overdue olive branch to the First Australians.